About Corporate Migration

 Looking to Recruit Foreign Workers?

 Is your company experiencing difficulty finding local workers?

-By collaborating with recruiting agencies in different countries, we work closely with organizations like the Philippine Overseas Employment Administration (POEA), in Manila.
-We are able to navigate through a myriad of government rules and regulations, both in Canada and in the country the workers will originate from.
+We collaborate with recruiting agencies in different countries, and work closely with organizations like the Philippine Overseas Employment Administration (POEA), in Manila.
+Because of this, we are able to navigate through a myriad of government rules and regulations, both in Canada and in the country the worker may originate from.